iqrf/iqrf-gateway-daemon/Documents/02-Design/sw-design.md

 #### MqMessaging
 Implements IMessagingService Interface via inter-process communication

+#### SchedulerMessaging
+Implements IMessagingService Interface delivering messages from Scheduler

-#### JsonHub
+#### JsonSplitter
 It uses Required Interface IMessagingService to register a handler processing incoming request messages.
-JsonHub preparses the request messages to get a key controlling where to route the next processing.
+JsonSplitter preparses the request messages to get a message type controlling where to route the next processing.
 It implements IMessagingSplitterService.
-A users of the interface is selected according the key and registered handler of the user is called.
+A users of the interface is selected by matching the type and registered filters.
+The filter match if it is substring of incoming message type.
+It the type fits registered handler of the user is called.
 When the processing is finished the user sends back a response message.
 The response message is send according messagingId parameter.

+#### BaseService
+This component is responsible for handling requests messages in format of daemon V1:
+- Raw
+- RawHdp

+#### JsonCfgApi
+This component is responsible for handling requests messages filtered by:
+- cfgDaemon

-#### JsonEmbedPer
+#### JsonDpaApiIqrfStandard
-This component is responsible for handling requests messages to perform an action with an embedded periphery as e.g. blink LED or switch IO.
-It seems appropriate to split it to more components in implementation as some embedded periphery are complex (FRS) and dedicated components may be easily maintained and implemented in parallel by more developers independently.
+This component is responsible for handling requests messages to perform an action with an embedded periphery and standard devices.
+It is responsible for messages filtered by:
+- iqrfEmbed
+- iqrfLight
+- iqrfSensor
+- iqrfBinaryoutput

+#### JsonDpaApiRaw
+This component is responsible for handling requests messages filtered by:
+- iqrfRaw
+- iqrfRawHdp

+#### JsonMngApi
+This component is responsible for handling requests messages filtered by:
+- mngDaemon
+- mngSched

-#### JsonStdDev
+#### OtaUploadService
-This component is responsible for handling requests messages to perform an action with Standard Devices.
-It seems appropriate to split it to more components in implementation.
+This component is responsible for handling requests messages filtered by:
+- TODO

-#### JsonNtwMgm
+#### ReadTrConfigService
-This component is responsible for handling requests messages to perform an action with Network mamagement.
-It seems appropriate to split it to more components in implementation.
+This component is responsible for handling requests messages filtered by:
+- TODO

-#### JsonCfgMgm
+#### SmartConnectService
-This component is responsible for handling requests messages to perform an action with Configuration mamagement.
-Incoming configurations are handled via Shape Configuration Service
+This component is responsible for handling requests messages filtered by:
+- TODO

-#### JsonSched
+#### WriteConfigService
-This component is responsible for handling requests messages to schedule tasks.
-The messages are in form of requests messages as it would be sent directly but wrapped in a scheduling envelope controlling postponing, periodicity, etc. JsonSched uses IScheduler interface to schedule the tasks.
-When it is fired by Scheduler JsonSched uses Provided Interface IMessaging to send wrapped request message via JsonHub to dedicated message handling component.
+This component is responsible for handling requests messages filtered by:
+- TODO

 ## 3 Interfaces & Components with respect to DPA